s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 ![Fig4: Confusion matrix](Figures/confusion_matrix.png)

 For the NC category, which represents healthy people (without AD), 3,954 out of 4,540 samples are correctly recognized, and 586 out of 4540 are misjudged as AD.
 For the AD category, which represents patients (with AD), 2,829 out of 4,460 are correctly recognized as patients, and 1,631 out of 4,460 missed diagnosis.
-The missed diagnosis of patients is the main types of errors.
+The false negatives​​ (missed diagnoses) of patients is the main types of errors.
 For every 3 AD patients missed, only 1 healthy person is misdiagnosed.
 This shows that the model adopts conservative diagnostic strategies.
-This avoids excessive medical treatment but will possibly delay treatment.
+This approach ​​avoids unnecessary treatment​​ but may delay intervention for some patients.

 The sensitivity (true positive rate) of the matrix is calculated as below: